Protecting and improving water, soil, and other natural resources

 Current Agenda will be posted several days ahead of each meeting.

-The next Monthly Meeting of the Garrett Soil Conservation District Board of Supervisors will be held on Thursday, May 22, 2025, at 7:00 p.m., at the Board Room in the GSCD office.
+The next Monthly Meeting of the Garrett Soil Conservation District Board of Supervisors will be held on either Tuesday, June 17 or Thursday, June 19, at 7:00 p.m., at the Board Room in the GSCD office.
 The meeting is open to the public.
+Exact date to be forthcoming.

 Equipment Rentals